 “The goddess still gets her worship, and I get to eat and worship again tomorrow.”

 “Understandably practical.
 Would you let me buy you dinner, then?”

 She looked at me for a long moment, then shrugged her shoulders.
 “Why not.
 If the goddess appreciated my dancing, you will not be the one to extinguish the dance.
 If she didn’t, that would hardly matter anymore.”

-“You are quite cynical, for someone so young,” I said as we walked towards a nearby tavern.
+“You’re quite cynical for someone so young,” I said as we walked towards a nearby tavern.

 “My village was destroyed in the interminable wars between Hellica and Lacedaemon.
 I have been first fleeing, and then just travelling, for half my life.
 Dancing with fire is all I know.”

-We settled at the end of a long wooden table, and I called for food and wine.
+We settled at the end of a long wooden table in the taverna’s patio, and I called for food and wine.
 A middle aged woman ambled from the back towards us, laid plates of olives, goat stew and bread on the table.
 She went again to the back, and came back with bronze cups and a small jug of sweet wine.

 “Artemis,” she echoed my toast, and we drank deeply.
 The woman sitting in front of me was still the same, but her spirit was changed.
 She was worldly and savvy beyond her years.
-The simple, unadulterated joy that shone through in her dance, seemed reserved for those times only.
+The simple, unadulterated joy that had shone through in her dance seemed reserved for those times only.

 We chatted some more about worldly affairs, about pointless wars and absent gods.
 I learnt her name was Aradia, which sounded more Quirite than Hellican to me — meaning it was probably neither, just a stage name without ties to a painful past.